philterd/philter/docs/docs/developers/developer_quick_start.md

 The policy created in Step 1 covers only SSNs and email addresses, so nothing else in the text is changed.
 Person names, dates, and the rest require their own entries in the policy; the `default` policy is a broader starting point.

-The response carries `X-Philter-Policy-Name` and `X-Philter-Policy-Version` recording which policy version governed the request, and `X-Document-Id` identifying the request.
+The response carries `X-Philter-Policy-Name` and `X-Philter-Policy-Version` recording which policy version governed the request, and `X-Document-Id` identifying the redaction (the ID of its [ledger](../redaction/ledgers.md) chain when the context has the ledger enabled).
 When [output signing](../output_signing.md) is enabled, an `X-Philter-Signature` JWT attests the response body.

 ### Using Python